-Draft resolutions are not eligible for formal consideration on the floor of GA Committees and the Concurrent GA Plenary until they receive the sponsorship of at least twenty-five percent of the total delegations in attendance at the Conference.
+Draft resolutions are not eligible for formal consideration on the floor of GA Committees and the Concurrent GA Plenary until they receive the sponsorship of at least 25 percent of the total delegations in attendance at the Conference.
 The specific number of sponsors needed is announced at the first session of each committee.
-For ECOSOC and reporting bodies, draft resolutions and reports require the sponsorship of at least twenty-five percent of total delegations registered for that simulation.
+For ECOSOC and reporting bodies, draft resolutions and reports require the sponsorship of at least 25 percent of total delegations registered for that simulation.
 In the Security Council, only one sponsor is required.
-Additional sponsors to a draft may be added at any time - as the document is written, in caucusing sessions, or at a later point in the Conference.
+Additional sponsors may be added as the document is written, in caucusing sessions, or at a later point in the Conference until the draft resolution has been moved to the floor, at which point a delegation may only become a sponsor with the consent of the original sponsors.
+Once a vote on a contested amendment to the draft resolution/report, or draft resolution/report has been taken, no new sponsors may be added to the draft resolution/report, as it has become property of the body and not the sponsors.